A Typical Sunday

 Shared Affirmation

 Many UU churches recite this covenant written by Unitarian Rev. James V. Blake in the 1880s.
-We sign the words as we speak them.
+We sometimes sign the words as we speak them.

 Love is the spirit of this Fellowship,